top of page

 • Pole-probing

-• Foot & boot penetration; why are they valuable?
+• Foot & boot penetration: why are they valuable?

 • Various terrain indicators of Wx & AVI

-Intro to couloir skiing/ ATES Level 3 Terrain
+Intro to ATES Level 3 Terrain

 • What are some tactics or strategies to manage this terrain?